MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-fi-deployment.md

 [!include [banner](../includes/banner.md)]

-This topic is a deployment guide that shows how to enable the Dynamics 365 Commerce localization for France.
+This topic provides guidance on how to enable the Microsoft Dynamics 365 Commerce localization for France cash register functionality.
 The localization consists of several extensions of components.
-For example, the extensions let you print custom fields on receipts, register additional audit events, sales transactions, and payment transactions in Point of Sale (POS), digitally sign sales transactions, and print X and Z reports in local formats.
+These extensions enable you to perform actions such as printing custom fields on receipts, registering additional audit events, sales transactions, and payment transactions in Point of Sale (POS), digitally signing sales transactions, and printing X and Z reports in local formats.
 See [Cash register functionality for France](./emea-fra-cash-registers.md#overview) for more information about the localization for France, and [Setting up Commerce for France](./emea-fra-cash-registers.md#setting-up-commerce-for-france) for more information on how to configure Commerce for France.

 > [!NOTE]
-> This version of the Commerce functionality for France is based on the [Fiscal integration framework](./fiscal-integration-for-retail-channel.md).
+> This version of the Commerce cash register functionality for France is based on the [Fiscal integration framework](./fiscal-integration-for-retail-channel.md).
 See [Deployment guidelines for cash registers for France (legacy)](./emea-fra-deployment.md) for information on the legacy digital signing sample for France, and [Migrating from legacy Commerce functionality for France](./emea-fra-fi-migration.md) for guidelines on how to enable the fiscal integration functionality for France in your existing environments that use the legacy digital signing sample.

 ## Development environment